ledn-reviewer/ledn-frontend-challenge/README.md

 * **Transactions:** Detailed records of your clients' financial transactions, recorded in both the now obsolete "Imperial Crown Standard" and the widely accepted "Galactic Credit Standard".

-* **Exchange rates:** The fluctuating exchange rates between the "Imperial Crown Standard" and the "Galactic Credit Standard", adding an extra layer of complexity to financial reconciliation.
+* **Exchange rates:** The fluctuating exchange rates between the "Imperial Crown Standard" (ICS) and the "Galactic Credit Standard" (GCS), adding an extra layer of complexity to financial reconciliation.

 In the wake of the Empire's fall, the Republic has turned to Coruscant Bank to aid in rectifying the administrative chaos left behind.
 Your mission is to build the foundation of the administrative application, which will eventually ensure the seamless transition of high-net-worth clients into the new era.